emilepetraviciute/Pre-Doc_Application_Repository/README.md

-The repository prestent Python and R script examples.
+The repository contains Python and R script examples.
 This Readme contains short description of both.

 Python example:
-  Project from my current job to check the IO tables quality from EORA datasets R example:
+  Project from my current role to check the quality of Input-Output tables from EORA datasets against World Bank data R example:
   A code involving macro data maniupulation for a job application task

-The repository does not contain data used in the code.
+The repository does not contain any data used in the codes.